How to Embed a YouTube Live Stream in WordPress

 The plugin, however, offers even smarter options.
 Firstly, with the livestream wizard option, you can embed a channel url and the plugin will automatically retrieve the “countdown player” of the next scheduled livestream.
 That player will be shown when users visit your page and let them know when the stream actually goes live.
 Once that livestream is over, the plugin will automatically look to see if there’s another scheduled livestream in the channel and begin displaying the “countdown player” of that next one.
 You don’t have to do anything!

-If you embed a pending livestream using the direct link to its youtube.com page, the plugin also gives you the power to define your own custom “not live” content to display instead of the default “countdown player”.
-For this, you must embed the link to the livestream (with or without the wizard).
+If you embed a pending livestream, the plugin also gives you the power to define your own custom “not live” content to display instead of the default “countdown player”.
 To actually customize the “not live” content and override the "countdown player", go to the YouTube plugin's settings page as you’ll see in the latter half of the video below.
 Note that the "not live" content can be pretty much anything -- plain text, image(s), video(s), etc. You get a familiar WordPress editor box to define whatever you want.
 This feature also works for channel-based embeds to prevent a blank screen from showing when there is no scheduled stream yet.

 Now you can Add more interaction to your YouTube live stream embed by also embedding the YouTube live chat box with the player.